 Earn Your Stirrups is a package of four private or semi-private lessons to focus on the correct position for the rider in order to achieve basic control of the horse at the walk and trot.
 These lessons give students introductory instruction to become comfortable grooming, tacking up, handling, leading the horse and to develop familiarity with basic horse behavior.
 Earn Your Stirrups graduates may enroll in an existing group lesson if spaces are available at the time they finish.

 **All appointment times are currently booked.
 Please inquire with the office if you would like to be added to the wait list.**

 An Evaluation Ride is scheduled for experienced riders who are new to MacNair’s or those who are getting back into riding after some time away.
 This is a private lesson during which an instructor will evaluate the rider for placement with an appropriate instructor or group.

-Private or Semi-Private Lessons can be a beneficial supplement to Group Lessons and are available for children ages 6 and up, adults working toward specific riding goals and those who feel they need more individualized attention.
+Private or Semi-Private Lessons can be a beneficial supplement to Group Lessons and may be available on and individually booked basis for riders working toward specific riding goals and those who feel they need more individualized attention.
 We welcome riders not currently boarding at the farm to trailer their horses in for lessons or training rides.
 Private and semi-private lessons are not available as a regular weekly option for students riding school horses.

 Group lessons are for riders with experience or those who have completed our Earn Your Stirrups program.
 Riders are placed in groups of 6 students at similar skill levels.
 For inexperienced riders, we have school horses that are patient with riders learning the basics.
 We also have upper level horses capable of advancing a rider’s goals.